HansolK/hansolk.github.io/_posts/2014-3-3-Hello-World.md

 # What is React and why is it so popular?

-I am currently a student in GA and here I am trying to recap what I have learnt and discovered throughout the course.
+I am currently a student in GA and here I am trying to share what I have learnt and discovered throughout the course and my extra study at home.
 This is my very first post, and I am going to talk about REACT!
 If you are studying programming, you must come across this word!
 But what is it exactly? **Why** do people think it is so great?